canyagmur/XPoint/README.md

 You can force overwrite existing files by setting the -f flag.
 Please note that the dataset files are quite large (over 36 GB total), so the download process may take some time.

 ### VEDAI Dataset
 The VEDAI dataset can be downloaded from the [official website](https://downloads.greyc.fr/vedai/).
-The dataset is used for the evaluation of the XPoint on the VEDAI dataset.

 ### VIS-NIR, VIS-IR and VIS-SAR Datasets
+These datasets are proposed by [RedFeaT](https://github.com/ACuOoOoO/ReDFeat).
+We uploaded datasets to the [drive link](https://drive.google.com/drive/folders/1M0XXW1CwirXXtgFJDc7day3YWQi-X2Ot?usp=sharing).
+You can download the "nir_ir_sar_datasets.zip" file from the drive link.

 ## Dataset Structure
 The dataset is expected to be structured as one of the following examples: